If you are a graduate of Pomona who wants to get involved with admissions, please visit our Alumni Admissions Volunteer page.

 Term: Academic Year (Sept. – May)

-Tour Guides are often the first and most important person visitors meet and remember from their time on Pomona’s campus.
+Tour Guides are often the first and most important people visitors meet and remember from their time on Pomona’s campus.
 Tour guides lead visitors on hour-long tours of the campus.
 By the end of the semester, guides will have mastered the fine art of walking backwards, developed public speaking skills and learned more about Pomona than they could possibly imagine.
-This position employs students for up to 4 hours each week and requires that attendance at a mandatory training session.
-Responsibilities include leading tours as needed, including special and group tours and some Saturday tours (fall only), greeting guests and being available for admissions-related panels.
-The position is not open to first-years, but we strongly encourage other enthusiastic students to apply.
-Note: There are also a limited number of part-time tour guide positions available during the summer for up to 5 hours per week between May and August.
+This position employs students for up to 4 hours each week in addition to mandatory training sessions, heavy visit days (1-3 per semester) and special tours as needed.
+The position is open to any student who has spent at least one full semester on campus.

 Head Tour Guides

 Head Tour Guides are the leaders for the Tour Guide program.
 They will work closely with Admissions Officers to hire, train and coordinate their peers.
 Strong candidates for the position will have shown leadership through their previous work with the Office as tour guides and will act as mentors for future guides.
-In addition to the responsibilities required of Tour Guides, each of the four Head Guides will have a specific focus (recruitment/training, scheduling/operations, special tours, professional development) and will work 4-6 hours each week, with additional hours available as needed for high-volume times of the year.
+In addition to the responsibilities required of Tour Guides, each of the four Head Guides will have a specific focus (i.e. recruitment/training, scheduling/operations, internal programming, external programming) and will work 4-6 hours each week, with additional hours available as needed for high-volume times of the year.
 Head Tour Guide applications are due in April.